 The Fernleigh Track is one of the most amazing shared paths in the region…

-15 km of easy cycling / walking on a paved pathway through peaceful bushland and wetland, between Adamstown and Belmont.
+Fifteen kilometres of easy cycling or walking on a paved pathway through peaceful bushland and wetland between Adamstown and Belmont.

 The Fernleigh Track was built on a former railway line and completed in 2011.
 It’s becoming increasing popular with cyclists and day trippers.